alanhogan/bookmarklets/README.md

 # bookmarklets

-A collection of bookmarklets, hopefully closely mirrored in more usable form at http://alanhogan.com/bookmarklets
+A collection of bookmarklets!

+Bookmarklets (aka favelets) in this repository are stored as nicely formatted JavaScript, easy to edit and understand.
+They are closely mirrored in more usable form at <https://alanhogan.com/bookmarklets>.

 ## Converting to Bookmarklet Form